adebayo10k/CoderDojo_Projects/README.md

 People with respiratory illnesses like asthma suffer most when air quality is adversely affected by high pollution levels.

-This project builds device that can put asthmatic kid's back in control, by alerting them to be prepared.
+This project builds device that can give asthmatic kids some control, by alerting them to be prepared, perhaps with an extra inhaler.
 It continuously monitors the air quality index (aqi) in their city, then indicates this information to them directly, in real-time.

-The code and device is developed in gradual stages.
+The device design created here uses a Rasperry Pi and two micro:bits.
+The code and device designs are developed progessively, in gradual stages.

-This project involves at least some block code/python and bash shell programming, then some reading of html, css and javascript.
+This project involves at least some Makecode or MicroPython, a little Bash shell programming, then some reading of HTML, CSS and JavaScript.

+Further development of this solution may get kids to understand how to make use of a free API.